williamscody/Flex-Clear-All-Spots/README.md

 Thus, I present to you (eventually), a simple macOS app that will remove all spots that reside in your Flex radio.

 TU es 73 de K3CDY

+5/9/25 UPDATE:
+As of MacSSDR release version 2.9.70, Marcus added a "Command Bar" feature, which permits sending a "CAT Command" directly to the Flex.
+To clear all spots on the Flex, simply add a command named, for example "Clear All Spots", select "Send CAT Command" in the "Type" column, and in the "Parameter" column, enter "spot clear" (without the quotes).
+Click the Test button next to the command, and all spots should disappear.

+Given Marcus has added this interesting new capability, my "Flex-Clear-All-Spots" is officially dead.